Tsavo East National Park

 - Attractions points in the Tsavo East National Park

-Thousands of travelers every year travel from other continents to visit the Tsavo East National Park; it is the oldest park and the largest in Kenya, It covers approximately 13,747 square Kilometers, This national park was established in 1948.
-Tsavo National park has a sister park called Tsavo west National Park, the two parks were separated for easy management in 1948, the Mombasa – Nairobi highway also called Mombasa – Nairobi highly or A109 Road (Kenya) separates the two National Parks.
+Thousands of travellers every year travel from other continents to visit the Tsavo East National Park; it is the oldest park and the largest in Kenya, It covers approximately 13,747 square Kilometers, This national park was established in 1948.
+This national park is one of the wilderness parks in Kenya.
+It is in this park when the British Army had camped dung the construction of the Kenya Uganda railway.
+A lodge is now at the place of the Campsite Ngutuni Lodge.

 Why should you visit Tsavo East National Park?

 Tsavo national park is part of the Tsavo conservation area which covers Tsavo East National Park, Tsavo West National Park, and the Amboseli National Park.
-Tsavo East National park has a lot of wildlife; it is considered to be ten times bigger than the Masai Mara which is famous for migration safari.
-You will see more wildlife in the Tsavo East National Park than in the Masai Mara and other national parks in Kenya.
+Tsavo East National park has a lot of wildlife; it is considered to be ten times bigger than the Masai Mara famous where you can go for migration safari You will see more wildlife in the Tsavo East National Park than in the Masai Mara and other national parks in Kenya.

 Wildlife in Tsavo East National Park